Assisted Living License Renewal

 - 60-day deadline for closure plan approval

-- Facilities operating after expiration and without a license are subject to a fine of $250 per day
+- Facilities operating after expiration and without a license are subject to a fine of $250 per day.
+It is also a misdemeanor to operate an Assisted Living Facility or Assisted Living Facility with Dementia Care on an expired license.

 Change of Information for Assisted Living Providers (PDF): Ensure MDH has the correct information on file.
 The Provider Renewal Notification Letter will be sent to the permanent business email address.
 Renewal License will be sent to the business mailing address.